airwallex/airwallex-payment-demo/docs/card.md

           client_secret: 'replace-with-your-client-secret',
         })
           .then((response) => {
-            // Step #6b: Listen to the request response /* handle confirm response*/
+            // STEP #6b: Listen to the request response /* handle confirm response*/
             window.alert(JSON.stringify(response));
           })
           .catch((response) => {
-            // Step #6c: Listen to the error response /* handle error response*/
+            // STEP #6c: Listen to the error response /* handle error response*/
             console.log('There was an error', response);
           });
       });

-      // Step #7: Add an event listener to ensure the element is mounted window.addEventListener('onReady', (event) => {
+      // STEP #7: Add an event listener to ensure the element is mounted window.addEventListener('onReady', (event) => {
         /*
         ...
 Handle event